 - Electrical items – by this I mean everything you can think of.
 Hand fans, shavers, phone accessories, children’s toys and plenty more.

-Get away from Singapore’s city streets and head for the lung cleansing Botanic gardens.
-A stunning landscape of greenery, lakes and a a vibrant atmosphere.
 The Singapore Botanic gardens are now a UNESCO world heritage site.
-It is actually the first Botanic Gardens in Asia to be named a world heritage site.
-In addition, there are a cool 47 heritage trees in Singapore’s Botanic Gardens.
+It is the first Botanic Gardens in Asia to be named a world heritage site.
+Also, there are a cool 47 heritage trees in Singapore’s Botanic Gardens.

 This is the perfect place to spend a few hours of walking and then relaxing in the sun with a picnic.
-At weekend the Botanic gardens gets slightly busy with children’s clubs playing group activities and games.
+At the weekend the Botanic gardens get slightly busy with children’s clubs playing group activities and games.

 How to get to the Singapore botanic gardens?
 There is a Met stop right outside the Botanic gardens (Botanic gardens MRT station), so this is the best way to get here.
 Also, how about visiting the awesome national orchid garden on your time in Singapore.

 Singapore’s Bugis market also has plenty of hot food, sweets and drinks on offer.
 We had dinner there and it was only $4 for chicken teriyaki and rice.